SimulatedSimian/SimulatedSimian.github.io/tracetcp_examples.md

 # Example Traces

-Here are some example traces to demonstrate tracetco working:
+Here are some example traces to demonstrate tracetcp working:

 ## tracetcp vs tracert